-Be sure you have enough height (in a covered environment) for overhead presses and jumps and enough width if you plan on running or doing other cardio drills.
+If you're going with a covered backyard gym, rather than open-air, be sure you have enough height for overhead presses and jumps.
 If weight loss is your goal, Braganza recommends using a spacious part of your backyard or long driveway with enough room to really move.
 "You will be including cardio, so ideally you will need space to run, jog, sprint and do drills back and forth in this area to get the heart rate up."

 4. Invest in Some Equipment

 Your backyard gym doesn't need a bunch of fancy equipment.
 In fact, there are plenty of body-weight exercises you can do that don't require any equipment at all!
 If you want to take it one step further, the best starter purchase is strength-training equipment.